Pask423/python-starter-app/README.md

 > and use it to build and run python service with greeter app.

-You can also run it from IDE like PyCharm as FAST API app but it is out of the scope of this README
+You can also run it from IDE like PyCharm as FAST API app, but it is out of the scope of this README